Jakhongir222/puppies-api-frontend/README.md

+ ## Check out the result here ->  [Jak's puppy rescue](https://puppies-api-frontend-nc92ynvz6-jakhongir222.vercel.app/)

 # Puppies API frontend with React and Typescript.

-check out the results here https://puppies-api-frontend-nc92ynvz6-jakhongir222.vercel.app/
+check out the results here

 Here is the link for the backend of this [app](https://github.com/Jakhongir222/puppies-api-backend.git)